Jam3/aem-spa-project-archetype/README.md

 #### Set up resource mapping

-Go to CXRDE Lite and navigate to /etc/map/http: http://localhost:4502/crx/de/index.jsp#/etc/map/http/
+Go to CRXDE Lite and navigate to /etc/map/http: http://localhost:4502/crx/de/index.jsp#/etc/map/http/

-Create a new node with the following definition:
+Create a new node under the http folder with the following definition:

 ```
 <?xml version="1.0" encoding="UTF-8"?>